 The poet Robyn Sarah sums it up perfectly for me in her poem Nursery, 11:00 p.m.
 The speaker of the poem describes coming to the end of a day when she’s been a terrible parent, wishing she could apologize for how she behaved, standing over her children as they sleep in their cribs.
 She likens the forgiving sound of their breathing to a shawl being knitted in the darkness.

-How warm it is, I think,
+How warm it is, I think, how much softer than my deserving.

 At the end of each day (or often during), my spouse Shelley and I often talk about articles, blogs, and photographs we’ve read and viewed during work.
 Her reading anchors me to the world outside of the news and journalism business.
 In my circles so many times, the news is cited at you — ‘Did you read the article about the Ugandan man in the Times?’
 ‘Wasn’t that report on breast cancer on CNN…’ and so on — serving as fodder for a potential story we might cover.